-Examples of gas pedal operation signals for two drivers are shown in Fig. 2 (left) and their corresponding spectra are shown in Fig. 2 (right).
+Examples of gas pedal operation signals for two drivers are shown in Fig.2 (top) and their corresponding spectra are shown in Fig.2 (bottom).
 Each figure shows three examples of 0.32-second long gas pedal signals.
-Driver A in Fig. 2 (top) tends to increase the pressure on the gas pedal gradually, whereas driver B in Fig. 2 (bottom) accelerates in two stages.
+Driver A in Fig.2 (left) tends to increase the pressure on the gas pedal gradually, whereas driver B in Fig.2 (bottom) accelerates in two stages.
 After the initial acceleration, driver B momentarily reduces the pressure on the gas pedal, and then resumes acceleration.

-We can see that the spectra shown in the right figures are similar in the same driver but different between the two drivers.
-Assuming that the spectral envelope can capture the differences between the characteristics of among different drivers, we focused on the differences in spectral envelopes represented by cepstral coefficients.
+We can see that the spectra shown in the bottom figures are similar in the same driver but different between the two drivers.
+Assuming that the spectral envelope can capture the differences between the characteristics of among different drivers, we focused on the differences in spectral envelopes represented by cepstral coefficients (cepstrum).
+Cepstrum is the most widely used spectral feature for speech and speaker recognition [10].